Angus Fontaine

 Wales is the banana skin game for the Wallabies, the fixture everyone predicted they’d win.
 Strut into Principality Stadium too cocky and Australia risk slinking out as beaten favourites.
 England’s pre-game braggadocio came back to bite them last weekend and Schmidt must ensure his men don’t make the same mistake against Warren Gatland’s wounded Welsh.

-“Repeatability is the biggest thing,” affirmed halfback Tate McDermott, who must be in line to start after last week’s star turn off the bench.
+“Repeatability is the biggest thing,” affirmed halfback Tate McDermott, who is in line to repeat last week’s star turn off the bench.
 “Backing up the performance against the English is crucial for us.
 It’s a fresh page.
 Last week was a great moment [but] it’s irrelevant because we’ve got a fierce Welsh team in our face and we’ve got to make sure we’re ready.”

 The national emblem of Wales is the leek.
 However, the fact Australia leaked 37 points against England and 44 across the 25-16 and 36-28 wins over Wales in July, gives Gatland hope.
 The loss to Fiji last week was Wales’ 10th consecutive Test defeat.
 But Fiji and Wales both beat Australia in France and only late tries got Schmidt’s men over the line in the July series.

 Even so, it seems Schmidt is determined to give everyone a chance ahead of the British & Irish Lions tour next July.
-Having surprised everyone by promoting Suaalii to the starting XV last week, reports indicate he will bench his new star and trial 49-Test veteran Samu Kerevi alongside Len Ikitau in the centres despite Kerevi, now 31, not playing a Test in over a year.
+Having surprised everyone by promoting Suaalii to the starting XV last week, he has shocked again by benching his new star and trialling 49-Test veteran Samu Kerevi alongside Len Ikitau in the centres despite Kerevi, now 31, not playing a Test in over a year.

-The other curious switch is that Will Skelton is in line to displace Jeremy Williams at lock.
+The other curious switch is Will Skelton displacing Jeremy Williams at lock.
 Williams played the finest of his nine Tests last week, with his spectacular try in the corner crucial to getting Australia in front.
 Yet Schmidt has called in the 32-year-old behemoth from club duties at La Rochelle to gauge what his 203cm frame and 145 kg of heft can offer.

 Three more changes have been forced on Schmidt, with skipper Harry Wilson sidelined due to concussion and winger Dylan Pietsch out with a calf injury.
-Taniela Tupou – who was sub-par against England and seems hobbled by the knee injury he suffered against the All Blacks – is under a cloud, with veteran prop Allan Alaalatoa likely to start and also captain.
+Taniela Tupou – who was sub-par against England and seems hobbled by the knee injury he suffered against the All Blacks – is also out, with veteran prop Allan Alaalatoa to start and also captain.

 Pietsch’s injury opens the door for Max Jorgensen to join the run-on side after diving over for the winning try against England.
 It reunites the back three of fullback Tom Wright and No 11 Andrew Kellaway whose brave running sparked the three vital comebacks against England.
 Schmidt’s faith in the trio is paying off with all increasingly confident to attack from anywhere.